SysKitTeam/docs-spdockit/activation/online-activation.md

 4. Click the __Activate__ button to start the activation process.
 Activation takes a couple of seconds and it is a one time process.

-### Workstation License or SPDocKit Online License
+### Workstation license or SPDocKit Online license

 The Workstation license is tied to the __workstation ID__ and cannot be used on a SharePoint server.
 It is intended for people who would like to explore SPDocKit reports, manage permissions directly from their computers or do not have the direct access to SharePoint servers.